FunnelKit

 Can I use this checkout style for free?

-WooCommerce Shopify checkout plugins like FunnelKit offer a free version, but the advanced "Shoppe" multi-step template and field-editing features discussed here are available only on the Pro/Plus plans.
-The same is with other plugins too.
+Plugins like FunnelKit and Fluid Checkout offer a one-step Shopify-style template for free.
+However, the multi-step template and field-editing features discussed here are available only on the premium plans.

-Start Converting More Customers With a Shopify-Style WooCommerce Checkout!
+Start Converting More Customers With a WooCommerce Shopify Checkout!

 WooCommerce is quite powerful and flexible, but its default checkout?
 Not so much.
 That’s where FunnelKit Funnel Builder changes the game.